Home > Mac Data Recovery Tips

 Show internal hard drive in the finder

-With the help of these solutions, the Macintosh HD not showing up in Finder or the Desktop issue will be solved.
+With the help of these solutions, the Macintosh HD not show up in Finder or the Desktop issue will be solved.
 You can access your Mac hard drive freely now.

-Recover data from internal hard drive on Mac
+Recover data from the internal hard drive on the Mac

-This video, showing a detailed way to recover data from an unbootable Mac or a corrupted internal hard drive on Mac, is highly recommended.
+This video, showing a detailed way to recover data from an unbootable Mac or a corrupted internal hard drive on a Mac, is highly recommended if you're not a fan of text description:

 iBoysoft Data Recovery, a professional data recovery software, helps you recover lost documents, pictures, audio, videos, emails, etc. from internal and external hard drives.
 It can recover lost data when the hard drive is not showing up, not mounted, not readable, etc.